Yom Kippur & 2 Samuel: When David Goes Too Far

 Jonah: Turning Around

 Yom Kippur, the “Day of Atonement”, is when Jews spend 25 hours trying to turn around and get back to God.
 It is the last of ten days of teshuvah (תְּשׁוּבָה), often translated as “repentance”, though teshuvah literally means “returning, turning around’.
-On Yom Kippur we acknowledge our collective as well as individual sins and misdeeds against the inner, or perhaps outer, force we call God.
+On Yom Kippur we acknowledge our collective as well as individual sins and misdeeds against the inner and/or outer force we call God.
 And we pray for forgiveness and a new start on a more righteous life.

 Jonah, National Library of the Netherlands